martenj/rodeos/docs/source/use_case_facility.rst

 - go to the folder with the digestiflow demux results
 - mark the files and/or folders to move
 - move them into the output directory
+- in the case that additional data is required for delivery (e.g., manually created QC reports)
+    - the facility staff generates the reports, and
+    - copies them into the project folder
 - notify the customer about the arrival of new data and instructions how to access the data

+.. _use_facility_deliver_raw_data:

 -----------------------
 Provide Raw Data Access